humleflue/P4/ANTLR/README.md

         $ source ~/.bashrc
         ```

-Now you should be able to compile a file by running the following command in your terminal, given that you have written some buff code in a file called `hello_world.buff`:
+Now you should be able to compile a file by changing to a directory you would like to contain your file and running the following command in your terminal, given that you have written some buff code in a file called `hello_world.buff`:

 ```shell
 $ buff hello_world.buff